kaggwe-marvin/kaggwe-marvin/README.md

 - 👋 Hi, I’m @kaggwe-marvin
 - 👀 I’m interested in Mobile, web development
-- 🌱 I’m currently learning Fullstack development
+- 🌱 I’m currently  developing react-native apps
-- 💞️ I’m looking to collaborate on Frontend dev
+- 💞️ I’m looking to collaborate or freelance
 - 📫 How to reach me +256788320104

 <!---